OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-700.rst

 To simplify the implementation of your project, as an alternative to the web-based setup, you can create and configure your OXID eShop via the command line.

-You have the following options on the OXID eShop Console:
+You have the following options on the OXID eShop console:

 * Use ``oe:setup:shop`` to create the database and configure your OXID eShop.
   |br|